-The Supplemental Nutrition Assistance Program (SNAP), formerly known as the food stamp program, does not disqualify veterans from receiving benefits.
+The Supplemental Nutrition Assistance Program (SNAP), formerly known as the food stamp program, does not disqualify veterans from receiving benefits and food assistance for disabled veterans is available.
 Any veteran of the armed services can apply for food stamps.
 Qualification is based on the same conditions all applicants for food stamps must meet.

-Qualifying for food stamps requires that your resources total no more than $2,000.
-An exception is granted when there is a person age 60 or older in the home and the total is increased to $3,000 in resources.
+Qualifying for food stamps requires that your resources total no more than $2,500.
+An exception is granted when there is a person age 60 or older in the home and the total is increased to $3,750 in resources.
 Resources include bank accounts and some vehicles.
-Resources do not include your home, most pensions plans, Supplemental Security Income or Temporary Assistance for Needy Families.
-Full rules relating which vehicles are counted as resources and which are not can be found at the USDA Food and Nutrition Service website.
+Resources do not include your home, most pension plans, Supplemental Security Income or Temporary Assistance for Needy Families.
+Full rules relating to which vehicles are counted as resources and which are not can be found at the USDA Food and Nutrition Service website.

 Video of the Day

 The food stamp program requires that applicant income does not surpass both a net and gross level.
 However, If a home includes either an elderly person or a person receiving disability payments, only the net income threshold, gross income minus allowable deductions, is considered.
-As of January 2011, the net income maximum for a family of one is $903.
-With a family of four, the income level rises to $1,838.
+According to the United States Department of Agriculture, the net income maximum for a family of one is $1,074.
+With a family of four, the income level rises to $2,209 as of October 2021.

 Veteran Specific Exceptions to SNAP Regulations

 According to SNAP eligibility requirements, a veteran is considered disabled by the program if he "is totally disabled, permanently housebound, or in need of regular aid and attendance."
 This definition also extends to surviving spouses and children of veterans receiving VA benefits and considered permanently disabled.
-According to Workworld, benefits for service-connected disabilities count as unearned income with SNAP after the price of uniform maintenance is deducted.
+According to the United States Department of Agriculture, veteran disability benefits are counted when determining eligibility for SNAP benefits.